Odds ratio: Confusion and exaggeration

 Odds ratios have often been confused with relative risk in medical literature.
 For non-statisticians, the odds ratio is a difficult concept to comprehend, and it gives a more impressive figure for the effect.
 However, most authors consider that the relative risk is readily understood.
 In one study, members of a national disease foundation were actually 3.5 times more likely than nonmembers to have heard of a common treatment for that disease – but the odds ratio was 24 and the paper stated that members were ‘more than 20-fold more likely to have heard of’ the treatment.
 A study of papers published in two journals reported that 26% of the articles that used an odds ratio interpreted it as a risk ratio.

 This may reflect the simple process of uncomprehending authors choosing the most impressive-looking and publishable figure.
 But its use may in some cases be deliberately deceptive.
 It has been suggested that the odds ratio should only be presented as a measure of effect size when the risk ratio cannot be estimated directly, but with newly available methods it is always possible to estimate the risk ratio, which should generally be used instead.

+While relative risks are potentially easier to interpret for a general audience, there are mathematical and conceptual advantages when using an odds-ratio instead of a relative risk, particularly in regression models.
+For that reason, there is not a consensus within the fields of epidemiology or biostatistics that relative risks or odds-ratios should be preferred when both can be validly used, such as in clinical trials and cohort studies.